ariadnerivera/EvictionMoratoria_OD/README.md

 context of the COVID-19 pandemic in the US.
 Under Review.
 2024.

-Running the code requires, as noted in the code, requires folder structure as
+Running the code requires folder structure as follows:
-follows:

 	EvictionMoratoria_OD/
 	|-	code      # Where the scripts are stored